KumarrGulshan/MantraText/README.md

-# MindCore: GPT-style Large Language Model From Scratch
+# MantraText: GPT-style Large Language Model From Scratch

 This project implements a minimal, GPT-style Large Language Model (LLM) based on the Transformer decoder-only architecture using PyTorch, primarily for educational and learning purposes.